jclouds/legacy-jclouds-cli/README.md

 In the following commands the hardware category will be used as example.

 **Defining the command headers**
-To specify the headers of a command we need to place to specify the headers configuration as a semicoln separated list.
+To specify the headers of a command we need to place to specify the headers configuration as a semicolon separated list.
 For hardware: